 Where can I find out more?

-For more information and advice on all aspects of Australian Apprenticeships, contact your local Apprenticeship Network provider or call the Australian Apprenticeships referral line on 13 38 73.
-Apprenticeship Network providers are contracted by the Australian Government to provide free Australian Apprenticeships support services to apprentices and employers.
+For more information and advice on all aspects of Australian Apprenticeships, contact your local Apprenticeship Network provider who are contracted by the Australian Government to provide free Australian Apprenticeships support services to apprentices and employers.